YousefK14/Tribute-To-Muhammad-Ali/README.md

-# Tribute to Muhammad Ali
+# Muhammad Ali Tribute Form

-A tribute webpage to celebrate the life and legacy of Muhammad Ali.
+This web-based tribute form is dedicated to celebrating the incredible life and legacy of Muhammad Ali.

+## Features
+- Explore Muhammad Ali's remarkable journey.
+- Learn about his impact on sports and society.
+- Discover memorable quotes and achievements.
+- Share your thoughts and tributes.

-## Usage
+## Purpose
-- Clone or download this repository.
-- Open `index.html` in a web browser.
+This tribute form serves as a platform to commemorate and reflect on Muhammad Ali's inspirational contributions.

 ## Contributing
 1. Fork this repository.
-2. Make improvements.
+2. Make enhancements.
 3. Submit a pull request.

 <div style="float: left; margin-right: 10px;">